wetw0rk/Sickle/CONTRIBUTING.md

 First off, thank you for taking the time to contribute to Sickle!

 All contributions are welcome, and I kindly ask that you follow a few guidelines specific to this project.
-To make it easier, I’ve included a *Table of Contents* in this document to help you navigate the contribution process, based on **Sickle v3.1.0**.
+To make it easier, I’ve included a *Table of Contents* in this document to help you navigate the contribution process, based on **Sickle v4.0.0**.

 Even if you don’t have time to contribute directly, simply using the project is a huge motivator to continue its development.

-If you’d like to show your support in other ways, consider:
+If you’d like to show your support in other ways, you can:

-- Starring the project
+- Star the project
-- Tweeting about it
+- X about it
-- Spreading the word at local meetups
-- Becoming a sponsor
+- Become a sponsor :)

 Ultimately, the fact that you’re here means you’re already a contributor, and I truly appreciate your support!